-The Nashville Parks, Recreation, and Cultural Resources Department offers cultural programming throughout the year.
-We also co-host events with other groups and non-profits so contact us with your ideas.
+The Nashville Parks, Recreation, and Cultural Resources Department offers cultural programs through the year.
+We also co-host events with other groups.
+Contact us with your ideas.

 - Religious (best display with a religious theme)

 - Nostalgic (most old-fashioned, best reminds me of my childhood display)

 - Clark Griswold (excessive use of outdoor lighting and decorations)